bela127/wedance/README.md

 And include acceptance criteria, which describes a check list with all requirements.

 ### Where to contribute
+To what part of the project can you contribute, and what is a good place to start if your new to open source projekts.

 Documentation is almost always a great place to start contributing to a new project.
 WeDance is an Open Source, community-driven project.
 Therefore, providing and maintaining quality documentation is one of our most important jobs.
 You can find more information in our docs guide!